logikfabrik/uJet/docs/source/working_with_properties.rst

 * `DateTime` and `DateTime?`

 .. seealso::
-   The Umbraco Jet data type support can be extended using data type definition mappings.
+   The Umbraco Jet .NET data type support can be extended by writing custom data type definition mappings.